Harjot2552/image-search-engine/README.md

 ## 💡 **How to Use**
 1. **Search Images:** Type a keyword in the search bar and press "Search."
 2. **Apply Filters:** Choose options from the dropdown menus to refine your search.
-3. **Explore Random Images:** Click the "Random" button to view a collection of random images.
-4. **See More Results:** Click "Show More" to load additional images.
+3. **See More Results:** Click "Show More" to load additional images.
-5. **Interactive Elements:** Filters automatically refresh results without needing to press a button again!
+4. **Interactive Elements:** Filters automatically refresh results without needing to press a button again!

 ---